Relation Edit Mode

 When you are in another mode in TextAE, this mode can be entered by clicking the Relation Edit Mode icon .

-Creating a block
+Creating a relation

 Adding an attribute to a relation